At a Glance

 ✨Understand the Role

-Make sure you thoroughly read the job description and understand the responsibilities of a Housing Support Worker.
-Be prepared to discuss how your skills and experiences align with the specific duties mentioned.
+Make sure you thoroughly understand the responsibilities of a Housing Support Worker.
+Familiarise yourself with the specific needs of the charity organisation and be ready to discuss how your skills and experiences align with their mission.

 ✨Show Empathy and Compassion